Langley High School (Fairfax County, Virginia): State championships

 Langley has received two sportsmanship awards, one in AAA girls soccer in 2001 and one in AAA girls volleyball in 2007.
 In addition, Langley won first place in the Wachovia Cup standings in 1991–1992 for athletics.

 United States Congressional Baseball Game

-In 1977 rain forced the Congressional Baseball Game to play the annual game on Langley High School's baseball field after two previous rainouts on Memorial Stadium.
+In 1977, rain forced the Congressional Baseball Game to play the annual game on Langley High School's baseball field after two previous rainouts on Memorial Stadium.

 Saxon Stage

 Saxon Stage is the theatre department for Langley High School.
-The department produces two mainstage productions annually, one play and one musical.
+The department produces three mainstage productions annually, a full-length play, a one-act play, and a musical.
+In addition, many student-written or student-directed works are performed throughout the year.
+Many Saxon Stage students are part of Troupe 3526 of the International Thespian Society.